You are here

 - products used to test for various diseases or conditions (in vitro diagnostic devices (IVDs)), such as blood tests

-We also play a regulatory role in overseeing the manufacturing and advertising of therapeutic goods.
+We also play a regulatory role in overseeing manufacturing processes in Australia and overseas, and advertising of therapeutic goods.

-More information about how therapeutic goods are regulated in Australia can be found on our website.
+More information about how therapeutic goods are regulated can be found on our website.

 Regulator Performance Framework

 The Australian Government has developed a framework to measure the performance of regulators.
-The Regulator Performance Framework (the Framework) comprises six outcomes-based key performance indicators (KPIs) to articulate the Government's overarching expectations of regulator performance:
+The Regulator Performance Framework (the Framework) comprises six outcomes-based key performance indicators (KPIs) as listed below to articulate the Government's overarching expectations of regulator performance:

 - Regulators do not unnecessarily impede the efficient operation of regulated entities